LoopUE/LoopGpt/ReadMe.md

 9. **Free Requests**: Now The loopGpt telegram bot offers 5 requests per day for every telegram account for free and 50 requests per day for premium users
 10. **And More**: Additional features can be explored by subscribing to the bot.

-You can access LoopGpt through their Telegram channel: [LoopGpt Telegram Channel](https://t.me/LoopGpt).
-They have also introduced the LoopGpt API, and you can find instructional videos in their Telegram Channel.
+You can access LoopGpt through Our Telegram channel: [LoopGpt Telegram Channel](https://t.me/LoopGpt).
+They have also introduced the LoopGpt API , you can get one yourself too just contact anyone from the support team .

 For more details and specific functionalities, you can interact with the bot by visiting the username: [LoopGpt_bot](https://t.me/J9NBOT).